 When issues arise, having immediate assistance is a must.
 The Mazak Call Center has technical support engineers that are ready to help with customers' laser-cutting concerns.
 These engineers are in the Elgin office ready to help over the phone with troubleshooting, diagnosing alarms and providing quotes.
-One of the newest additions to the Mazak Call Center team and has transitioned into a new role as Software Engineer at Mazak Optonics.
+Steve started out at Mazak as part of the Mazak Call Center team and has transitioned into a new role as Software Engineer at Mazak Optonics.

 Charlie Zeman, Call Center Supervisor stated, "Steve joined Mazak Optonics with laser field service experience which he has combined with enthusiastic problem-solving skills.
 He brings a friendly and energetic approach to problem-solving and is relentless in resolving a problem to a successful outcome.
 I am glad to say Steve is on the Mazak Call Center team."

 Learn more about Steve Brazil and his role as a Technical Support Engineer.

 Quick Q&A with Steve Brazil